 We release the donor’s name, birth date, place of birth, and available contact information.
 If the donor provides additional information such as an updated profile or photographs, we release that as well.
 We contact the donors before their eldest offspring turns 18 in an effort to have as much information available as possible and to provide support to donors and their partners and families in anticipation of contact from donor-conceived adults.
 It is important to remember that this is a human process.
 While most donors in the Identity-Release® Program anticipate being contacted by donor-conceived adults, what that looks like varies from donor to donor.

-When my child reaches the age of 18 and wants more information what does she/he do?
+When my child reaches the age of 18 and wants more information what do they do?

-The first step for a donor-conceived adult who wishes to obtain their donor’s identity is to call TSBC.
-At this time, the release of information is handled by our Executive Director.
-She will explain the process, answer any questions the adult has, and mail her/him a packet that contains forms to formally request the donor identity and resources in case she/he wishes additional support for the process.
+A donor-conceived adult who wishes to obtain their donor’s identity should contact us through the website or call TSBC and ask for our Executive Director.
+She will explain the process, answer questions, and mail the adult a packet that contains (1) instructions to formally request the donor’s identity and (2) resources in case they want additional support for the process.

 If my child turns 18 and requests donor information, is contact with the donor guaranteed?

-Note: While Identity-Release® Program donors are not required to meet offspring, many donor-conceived adults hope to meet their donor.
-Men who are not comfortable with the prospect of future contact with donor-conceived adults may want to choose the anonymous program or even reconsider being a donor.
-Many prospective donors need time to consider the program.
-It is fairly common for men to start as anonymous donors and after some time and thought to change to the Identity-Release® Program.
+While Identity-Release® Program donors are not required to meet offspring, we know that many donor-conceived adults hope to meet their donor.
+Men who are not comfortable with the prospect of future contact with donor-conceived adults are encouraged to reconsider being a donor.